NicLande/DrawYourWeapon/PlayerGuide/PartTwo/Ch5-Actions.md

 While not in combat you may take a Move action to Dash.
 This restricts your character’s ability to take other Actions while moving but causes you to break into a full sprint, the speed of which is determined by your Speed stat.

 ## Defending
-When in a dangerous situation, where danger may lurk around the corner you may wish to take the Defend Action in order to remain alert to danger.
+When in a dangerous situation where danger may lurk around the corner, you may wish to take the Defend Action in order to remain alert to danger.
 When your character is keeping watch or in combat if you have a moment to spare to brace yourself for damage you may use the Defend Action.
 When Defending you become immune to Surprise Tests.
 When the Dealer would subject you to a Surprise Test you may choose to instead treat it as if it were not a surprise.
 You take the rewards and consolations as you normally would for whichever type of test you elect to treat it as.
 You are considered to be Defending until you take any other Action.

 ### Guard